gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPScannerConfiguration.md

 - Continuous: The specified data repositories are repeatedly scanned in sequence and the Azure Information Protection Scanner service is not stopped.
 Use this option to scan for files that are modified or added to the data repositories.
 This option is most useful when the *ScanMode* is set to Enforce because it ensures all files will be scanned.

+    Every hour, the policy is checked for changes and if necessary, downloaded.
+The new policy is used for the next scan cycle.
+You can also download the latest changes by restarting the service.

+- Never: The service is stopped and does not scan.
+This value is automatically set after a single scan is complete.

 ```yaml
 Type: Schedule